Bots. They are taking over, and I for one welcome our bot overlords!

 Once you’ve built your bot, you need to get people to try out it out.
 This is the only way to see how well it works.
 As much as you might think you know what people will say, they will always ask things you didn’t expect.

 Don’t be afraid to use your imagination and remember that the technologies that enable you to build a chat bot can be used for other use cases where natural language processing is needed.
-As a fun example I created a text adventure game using IBM Watson Conversation.
+As a fun example I created a text adventure game using IBM Watson Assistant.
 This was written in just a couple of hours and so is far from perfect but gives an idea of something different you can do.

 If you want to have a go, then take a look at “Getting Chatty with IBM Watson” which takes you through the basics of writing a bot.
 After that there is “Conversation Patterns with IBM Watson” which discusses implementing these patterns with Watson.